ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 In any case, as with any reprex you'll want to make it minimal.

+Note that you can test Pandoc in your browser on [pandoc.org/try](https://pandoc.org/try/).

 ## Keeping up with Pandoc, or freezing Pandoc!

 Keeping up with Pandoc is really not mandatory and reading the changelog could be hard to follow without proper understanding of how Pandoc is working.